Mariposa-Yosemite Airport

 Mariposa-Yosemite Airport (IATA: RMY, ICAO: KMPI, FAA LID: MPI, formerly O68) is a public airport located four miles (6 km) west of the central business district of Mariposa, in Mariposa County, California, United States.
 It is owned by the County of Mariposa.

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Mariposa-Yosemite Airport is assigned MPI by the FAA but the IATA assigned MPI to Mamitupo, Panama).
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Mariposa-Yosemite Airport is assigned MPI by the FAA and RMY by the IATA (which assigned MPI to Mamitupo, Panama).

 Facilities and aircraft

 Mariposa-Yosemite Airport covers an area of 100 acre which contains one asphalt paved runway (8/26) measuring 3,306 x 60 ft (1,008 x 18 m).

 For the 12-month period ending March 2, 2007, the Mariposa-Yosemite airport had 32,000 aircraft operations, an average of 87 per day: 94% general aviation and 6% air taxi.
 There are 52 aircraft based at this airport: 96% single engine, 2% multi-engine and 2% ultralight.

 There is one FBO on the field, Airborrn Aviation Services.